Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Collision Prediction Methods

 \section{Collision Prediction Methods}

 Collision prediction is the second step of anti-collision process.
-UAV processes the information obtained from obstacle sensing, predicts whether there will be collision, and judges whether it needs to avoid collision according to the prediction results.
+UAV processes the information obtained from obstacle sensing, predicts whether there will be collision, and judges whether it needs to avoid collision according to the prediction results. {The obstacles studied in collision prediction are mostly dynamic obstacles such as birds or other UAVs \cite{H_P_1, H_P_2,H_P_3,H_P_4, H_P_5, H_P_6,H_P_7, M_P_8}, because the collision probabilities of stationary obstacles are easy to estimate.}

-There are many ways for the classification of UAV collision prediction methods.
-According to the types of obstacles, the collision prediction methods can be classified into collision prediction between UAV and obstacles, and collision prediction between UAVs, as shown in Fig. \ref{Collision preiction}.
-According to the priori information required for prediction, the collision prediction methods can be classified into the trajectory prediction of obstacles, the trajectory prediction of UAVs, the prediction of collision probability, etc.
+{There are many ways for the classification of UAV collision prediction methods.
+According to the types of obstacles, the collision prediction methods can be classified into collision prediction between UAV and obstacles, and collision prediction between UAVs.
+According to the priori information required for prediction, the collision prediction methods can be classified into the trajectory prediction of obstacles, the trajectory prediction of UAVs, the prediction of collision probability, {and so on}.

-In this article, according to the algorithms, the collision prediction methods are classified into trajectory fitting methods and machine learning methods.
+In this article, according to the prediction algorithms, the collision prediction methods are classified into trajectory fitting methods and machine learning methods.

-The polynomial fitting methods applies criteria such as the least-square criterion to fit trajectory points into a predetermined form of expression to predict the future trajectory \cite{H_P_1, H_P_2,H_P_3,H_P_4}.
+The {trajectory fitting} methods apply criteria such as the least-square criterion to fit trajectory points into a predetermined form of expression to predict the future trajectory \cite{H_P_1, H_P_2,H_P_3,H_P_4}.
 Since the form of the fitting function is fixed, such methods are difficult to predict precisely in complex environment of UAV.
-However, this method has low computational overhead and is suitable for low-cost UAVs.
+However, this method has low computational overhead and is suitable to low-cost UAVs.

-The machine learning methods apply machine learning algorithms such as RNN and reinforcement learning to learn the previous motion information and output parameters such as future trajectory or collision probability \cite{H_P_5, H_P_6,H_P_7}.
+The machine learning methods apply machine learning algorithms such as Recurrent Neural Network (RNN) and reinforcement learning to learn the previous motion information and output parameters such as future trajectory or collision probability \cite{H_P_5, H_P_6,H_P_7}.
 Generally speaking, the machine learning methods can better adapt to the complex flight environment of UAV since nonlinear problems can be better solved by machine learning.
-However, machine learning methods will increase the energy consumption on calculation and reduce the endurance of UAV.
+However, machine learning methods will increase the energy consumption on calculation and reduce the endurance of UAV.}